-In addition to his service as a federal prosecutor, Julian also served as New York State Deputy Attorney General, Deputy Chief of Investigations, for the Moreland Commission to Investigate Public Corruption, an executive commission established by the Governor of New York, in coordination with the Attorney General of New York, to probe systemic corruption and the appearance of such corruption in state government, political campaigns, and elections in New York State.
+In addition to his service as a federal prosecutor, Julian served as Deputy Attorney General for New York State and Deputy Chief of Investigations for the Moreland Commission to Investigate Public Corruption, an executive commission established by the Governor of New York, in coordination with the Attorney General of New York, to probe systemic public corruption and the appearance of such corruption in New York government, political campaigns, and elections.

 Julian began his career as a law clerk to the Hon.
 Kim McLane Wardlaw of the U.S. Court of Appeals for the Ninth Circuit.
 Thereafter, he worked for several years as a litigation associate at Davis Polk & Wardwell.

 Julian was selected by Crain’s New York Business for its 40 Under 40 Class of 2016.

-Julian received his J.D. from Columbia Law School, where he was the Executive Managing Editor of the Columbia Law Review, and his B.A. from Harvard University.
+Julian received his J.D. from Columbia Law School, where he was the Executive Managing Editor of the Columbia Law Review, and his A.B. from Harvard University.

 In addition to serving on The Trevor Project Board of Directors, Julian is a Founding Member of the American Constitution Society and a lifelong member of the NAACP.
 He currently resides in New York City.